teamuness/teamuness.github.io/speakers/index.md

       <div class="span3">
         <article class="boxWrapper color1">
           <div class="speaker-box-overlay">
                Kat Longshore earned her Ph.D. in the Psychology of Movement from Temple University in July, 2015.
-Her research focused on creating and implementing a Mindfulness Training for Coaches (MTC) program to reduce stress, improve emotion regulation, and enhance coaching and work-life balance for collegiate coaches.
-Kat is also an experienced Mental Performance Coach, with over 10 years of practice working with international, elite, professional, and collegiate athletes, coaches, and teams, helping them enhance their performance and satisfaction in sport and life.
+Her research focused on creating and implementing a Mindfulness Training for Coaches program to reduce stress, improve emotion regulation, and enhance work-life balance for collegiate coaches.
+Kat is also an experienced Mental Performance Coach, with over 10 years of practice working with elite athletes, coaches, and teams, helping them enhance their performance and satisfaction in sport and life.
           </div>
           <div><a data-flickr-embed="false"  href="https://www.flickr.com/photos/126949511@N07/20575510380/in/album-72157654707426096/" title="Longshorepicture.2015"><img src="https://farm1.staticflickr.com/778/20575510380_06e146fbd8_o.jpg" width="572" height="572" alt="Longshorepicture.2015"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></div>
           <div class="boxContent2">